 By Bradley J. Bondi and Michael D. Wheatley

 Since the 2008 financial crisis, the discovery of the massive Bernie Madoff Ponzi scheme, and the enactment of the sweeping Dodd-Frank financial regulatory reform legislation, the Department of Justice (DOJ), the Securities and Exchange Commission (SEC), the Financial Industry Regulatory Authority (FINRA), and state attorneys general and regulators have increased their oversight and enforcement of white-collar criminal and securities laws.
-The SEC, for example, brought 697 enforcement actions in fiscal year (FY) 2021 and obtained approximately $3.852 billion in penalties and disgorgement.
-In addition to regulators, the plaintiffs’ securities bar, often assisted by whistleblowers, has been eager to bring cases against banks, financial services companies, and large corporations.
+For example in 2022, the DOJ’s Fraud Section obtained convictions of over 250 individuals and entered into seven criminal resolutions with corporations.
+For its part, the SEC brought 760 enforcement actions in fiscal year (FY) 2022 and obtained approximately $6.4 billion in penalties and disgorgement, which represents a 9% increase in enforcement actions over FY 2021 and an all-time record amount of penalties in a fiscal year.
+In addition to criminal and regulatory authorities, the plaintiffs’ securities bar, often assisted by whistleblowers and short sellers, has been eager to bring cases against banks, financial services companies, and large corporations.

-In this environment of increased scrutiny from both regulators and shareholders, corporate management and directors are under greater pressure to react quickly and decisively at the first indication of malfeasance or fraud.
+In this environment of increased scrutiny, corporate management and directors are under greater pressure to react quickly and decisively at the first indication of malfeasance or fraud.
 Failure to be proactive in the face of allegations of corporate misconduct can be financially devastating to a company and may expose management and directors—even independent directors—to personal liability.

 Assessing the Situation

-When faced with such allegations, the best defense is a mastery of the facts, which can be gleaned only from a full investigation of the problem.
+When a company is faced with allegations of corporate misconduct, the best defense is a mastery of the facts, which can be obtained only from a full investigation of the suspected misconduct.
 What happened?
 Who was involved?
-Was management at fault, either directing the misconduct or willfully turning a blind eye to it?
-Are policies, procedures, and controls in place to keep this from happening again?
+Was management at fault, either by directing the conduct or willfully turning a blind eye to it?
+Were policies, procedures, and controls in place to prevent the conduct?
+Are there new policies, procedures, and controls in place to prevent the conduct from happening again?

-To answer these questions and many others, a company typically has two choices:
+To answer these questions and others that may arise, a company typically has two choices:

 To conduct an internal investigation overseen by management and led by in-house or outside corporate counsel; or